SeanYeatts/SolidWrap/info/API Reference.rst

 ``Filepath`` ( class )
 ----------------------
-See the GitHub repo: https://github.com/SeanYeatts/QuickPathStr
+This class is a simple container that breaks up a complete filepath into its constituent components.
+It simplifies filepath interactions by allowing methods to pass a ``Filepath`` object instead of long, verbose strings.
+See the GitHub repo for complete details: https://github.com/SeanYeatts/QuickPathStr